axtar/14-digits-nixie-calculator/README.md

 # 14-digits nixie calculator
 ## Warning: nixies need high voltage to glow.
-If you follow along, you do so at your own risk.
+If you choose to build the calculator, you are doing so at your own risk.

 ## Status: under construction, license may change...